kinopio-club/kinopio-help/posts/using-explore.md

 ---
-title: Exploring Community Spaces
+title: Using Explore
 tags: ['Explore and Favorites']
-color: #90ffff
+color: '#ffc1e7'
 ---

 Explore is a list of cool spaces made and explicitly shared by other people with the Kinopio community.